 Specific notes

 …

 f) The frequencies 156.300 MHz (channel 06), 156.525 MHz (channel 70), 156.800 MHz (channel 16), 161.975 MHz (AIS 1) and 162.025 MHz (AIS 2) may also be used by aircraft stations for the purpose of search and rescue operations and other safety-related communication.
-(WRC-07)
+The frequencies 156.525 MHz (channel 70), 161.975 MHz (AIS 1) and 162.025 MHz (AIS 2) may also be used by autonomous maritime radio devices Group A for digital selective calling and/or AIS-technology as described in the most recent version of Recommendation ITU R M.[AMRD].
+(WRC-19)

 …

-r) In the maritime mobile service, this frequency is reserved for experimental use for future applications or systems (e.g. new AIS applications, man over board systems, etc.).
-If authorized by administrations for experimental use, the operation shall not cause harmful interference to, or claim protection from, stations operating in the fixed and mobile services.
-(WRC-12)
+r) In the maritime mobile service, this frequency is reserved for usage of autonomous maritime radio revices Group B using AIS-technology as described in the most recent version of Recommendation ITU-R M.[AMRD].
+This frequency may also be used for future AIS-technology based applications or systems on an experimental basis.
+If authorized by administrations for AIS-technology based autonomous maritime radio devices Group B or experimental AIS-technology applications, their operation shall not cause harmful interference to, or claim protection from, stations operating in the fixed and mobile services.
+(WRC-19)

 Reasons: These modifications to Appendix 18 allow the operation of AMRD AIS-technology based Group A, devices which have been identified to enhance the maritime safety of navigation; and AMRD Group B device that do not enhance maritime safety of navigation but operate in the maritime environment.